-Congratulations on georeferencing your custom imagery and uploading it to your Mapbox account.
+You georeferenced your custom imagery and uploaded it to your Mapbox account.
 Now that your imagery is in raster tile format, you can add it to any of your Mapbox projects as a raster tile source.
 Here's an example of adding your imagery to a map using Mapbox GL JS.

-If you'd like to learn more about georeferencing, check out QGIS's advanced Georeferencing Aerial Imagery guide to extend your georeferencing skills.
+To learn more about georeferencing, read QGIS's advanced Georeferencing Aerial Imagery guide to extend your georeferencing skills.

 1 Habersham, Robert A, and Julius Bien & Co.
 Map of Multnomah County, Oregon: compiled from county records, railroad surveys, and other official data.
 [New York: Julius Bien & Co Photo.
 Lith, 1889] Map.
 Retrieved from the Library of Congress, https://www.loc.gov/item/2012586242/.
 (Accessed April 18, 2017.)